manifoldxyz/manifold-templates/squarespace/marketplace_page/simple/README.md

 ![SQS connect widget](./images/connect-widget.png) <br />

 ### Add the Marketplace-Widget
 6. Add another code block (just as you did in step 3).
-Click the Edit button and **Copy and paste the following into the box**:
+Click the Edit button and **Copy and paste the following into the box** (make sure to replace the variables with your own values):

 ```
 <div
   data-widget="m-layout-complete-listing"